 As Steve denotes, the team at Apple is behind its overwhelming success and this article inspects how the organization ensures this through their employee engagement strategies.

-Through a thorough study of the organisation, the following can be observed as the broad categorization of Apple’s employee engagement strategies:
+Through a thorough study of the organisation, the following are broadly core to Apple’s employee engagement strategies:

 Time and again, Steve Jobs was seen emphasizing his role at Apple was to spearhead their organisational vision.